The Focus and Method of My Teaching

 As a result, I have decided to make a more public statement of the focus on the perception/illusion aspects with the hope that this will provide models and guides to those who want to explore this material more deeply.
 I said earlier that there were two curious aspects to this lesser focus on the perceptual side of the course.
 The first is that it is curiously difficult to communicate and even to retain once grasped.

 The second aspect is perhaps even more curious.
 That is, if you comb through the course book carefully, you discover that there is nearly twice the amount of material devoted to the perception/illusion focus of the Course, than to the more familiar issues of forgiveness, relationship, attack, guilt and so on.
-This certainly reinforces the thought that the perceptual aspect is uniquely difficult to grasp, communicate and retain and that focus on it has been, to one degree or another, minimized.
+The fact that this is not more widely recognized certainly reinforces the thought that the perceptual aspect is uniquely difficult to grasp, communicate and retain and that focus on it has been, to one degree or another, minimized.

 Indeed, in examining the distribution of such material in the course, it is clear that much of it is focused in the early and mid-part of the text and workbook.
 This is of special significance when noting the strong statements at the end of Chapter One that: